ChrisMats/SWAP_with_DDP/README.md

 - Recommended folder setup is to have _/storage_ in the host machine and _/storage_ in the docker image.
 Clone [this repository](https://github.com/ChrisMats/SWAP_with_DDP) to the _/storage_ in the host machine, and work from there.
 You can change the WORKDIR (Line 107) in the Dockerfile if you desire a different folder setup.
 - By default, the image will start with a jupyter notebook running, accessible at port 8855.
 If you want to login to bash directly, comment/uncomment the respective lines (109 & 111).
 - Remember to add your WANDB_API_KEY to the respective line in the Dockerfile.
 - You can change your image username (line 31).
-The default is <swapuser>.
+The default is swapuser.
 - If you want to directly clone the repo to the image, you can just add the link and uncomment the respective line (line 103).
 This is not recommended as you will most likely connect to git from the host for secure access.
 - If you need to set up rootless docker with nvidia GPU support, first install [rootless docker](https://docs.docker.com/engine/security/rootless/).
 Then, install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 After installation, remember to edit _/etc/nvidia-container-runtime/config.toml_ to have _"no-cgroups = true"_ before restarting the docker daemon.